 Many people can get logistics and distribution mixed up slightly.
 A key difference is that logistics relates to the overall planning and organisation of transport, storage and the control of goods, whereas distribution is related to the physical movement of the goods.

-Logistics refers to the management of transport and warehousing concentrating on the handling of goods before they are taken to their final destination.
-It’s the management of this start to end process that we known as logistics.
+Logistics refers to the management of transport and warehousing concentrating on the handling of goods before they are taken to their destination.
+It’s the management of this start to end process that we know as logistics.

 Distribution is the process of making goods available to the end-user.
 The difference here is that this function refers to the physical movement of goods including the steps taken to make the products consumer-ready.